Quick Tip: Renew Dull Wood Finishes with Mineral Spirits

 As you go about your spring cleaning routine, take a few minutes to inspect the condition of your wood furniture and trim.
 Are any of the finishes looking dull, murky, and tired?
 Though you may choose to refinish worse-for-wear woodwork at some point in the future, in the meantime you can try an easier way of revitalizing it.
 In many cases, simply applying mineral spirits—otherwise known as paint thinner—goes a long way toward restoring warmth and shine to surfaces.

 Adding more mineral spirits to the cloth as necessary, continue rubbing the wood until the cloth no longer picks up any residue.
 To access detailed or hard-to-reach areas, such as the carved portion of a fireplace mantel, use an old toothbrush or a pad of fine steel wool.
-For something even gentler than mineral spirits alone, some restorers cutting the solvent with a mild soap (e.g., Murphy Oil Soap).
+For something even gentler than mineral spirits alone, some restorers cutting the solvent with a mild soap (e.g., Murphy Oil Soap, available on Amazon).
 Apply the solution by means of a sponge or a paintbrush, before wiping it away with a clean cloth.

 Though relatively potent, mineral spirits do not cause any damage to clear wood finishes and are therefore at least worth experimenting with.
 You may be pleasantly surprised by the results.
 Be careful, however, not to use a stronger solvent, as doing so might remove the finish altogether.